Google Ads Keyword Match Types Explained (With Examples)

 • You want maximum reach

-But always use negative keywords with broad match to control waste.
+Always, the negative keywords must have the broad match option to curtail waste.

 2️⃣ Phrase Match

-Phrase match gives more control than broad match.
+Phrase match is more controlling than broad match.

-To use phrase match, put your keyword inside quotation marks.
+In order to use phrase match, you put your keyword in quotes.

 Example: